 For more information and the submission form, follow this link: https://www.mfe.govt.nz/consultation/action-agricultural-emissions

 Quorum Exchange event

 Quorum Sense, of which Simon is a founding member, is running an event on the 2nd of August in Leeston.
-The event is aimed at providing farmers with the opportunity to hear from other farmers experienced in regenerative practices and give them ideas and benefits of implementing some of theses practices in their own farm businesses.
+The event is aimed at providing farmers with the opportunity to hear from other farmers who are experienced in regenerative practices and give them ideas and benefits of implementing some of theses practices in their own farm businesses.